conduitio-labs/conduit-connector-gcp-pubsub/README.md

 The second queue exists to acknowledge records using the `Ack` method.
 Messages are added to this queue immediately after a record is returned by the Read method.

+If new messages are sent to GCP Pub/Sub while the connector is down, these messages will be received after the connector is up.

 **CDC**: Messages that are in the service cannot be deleted or changed.
 Consequently, all messages have no `action` key in the metadata.